inkytonik/atom-sbt/README.md

 The terminal title will be "sbt" and a description of the project.
 By default, the description is the basename of the main project path (e.g., "myproj" for a project path of "/foo/bar/myproj").
 If you want to see the full project path, turn on the "Terminal title should show full project path" setting.

-If you have changed your sbt prompt from the default, you may need to set the "Prompt Pattern" setting to match your new prompt.
-The package uses this pattern to spot the prompt when resuming interactive use after you interrupt a continuous execution command (e.g., ~compile) with another command.
-Commands you enter are also detected by looking for lines that contain your prompt.

 ## History